 The broad category of meat also includes nature’s multivitamin: organ meats.
 Organ meats one of the most nutrient dense foods available and they are an excellent source of fat soluble vitamins and iron.
-Also included in the meats/fish category would be fermented cod liver oil and Omega-3 fish oil, which I consume daily.
-Also, one word: Bacon.
+Also included in the meats/fish category would be fermented cod liver oil and omega-3 fish oil, which I consume daily.

-I love coconut, let me count the ways (here are 101 ways to be exact).
-I love coconut oil, coconut cream concentrate, dried coconut, fresh coconut, coconut water, etc. Coconut is an excellent source of healthy fats, including brain and immune boosting medium chain fatty acids and lauric acid.
+Oh coconut, let me count the ways I love you.
+(Here are 101 ways to be exact).
+I love coconut oil, coconut cream concentrate, dried coconut, fresh coconut, coconut water, etc. Coconut is an excellent source of healthy fats, including brain and immune-boosting medium chain fatty acids and lauric acid.
 My family consumes coconut oil daily and I also use coconut flour in recipes like these: